tngo0508/tngo0508.github.io/_posts/2024-2-23-cheapest-flights-within-k-stops-potd.md

 ## Complexity

 - Time complexity:
-O(E + V log V), where E is the number of flights and V is the number of cities.
-The log V factor is due to the priority queue operations in BFS.
+O(V + E), where E is the number of flights and V is the number of cities.

 - Space complexity:
 O(V), where V is the number of cities, for storing the graph and visit information.